RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 sliver > https --domain example.com --lets-encrypt
 ```

 This uses Let's Encrypt/ACME HTTP validation, so the listener will need the ability to start a public listener and you'll need to have the DNS for your `--domain` pointed to the Sliver server.
+If you're having issues pulling a certificate be sure to [check the logs](https://github.com/BishopFox/sliver/wiki/Troubleshooting).

 You can also upload your own SSL/TLS certificate/key pairs: